 CT Scan has become a very common diagnostic procedure.
 While it uses x rays and there is a limited amount of radiation your body will absorb, it is generally considered safe.

-A CT Scan of Whole Abdomen covers abdominal and pelvic organs of the body.
+A CT Scan of the Whole Abdomen covers the abdominal and pelvic organs of the body.
 These organs are liver, kidneys, pancreas, spleen, and adrenal glands) and the gastrointestinal tract.

 A doctor usually orders this test to check for a cause of abnormal pain and sometimes to follow-up on an abnormality seen on another test such as an ultrasound.

-There are many reasons why CT Scan of Abdomen is recommended.
+There are many reasons why a CT Scan of the Abdomen is recommended.
 Some reasons are given below:

 - abdominal pain

 - to check for location and size of kidney stones

 - injuries following accident